programokey/irishub/docs/get-started/full-node.md

 ### Get Configuration Files

-After the genesis file is ready, please download the genesis and the default config file.
+After intializing your node, please download the genesis file and the config file to join the testnet.

 ```
 cd $IRISHOME/config/